mdn/content/files/en-us/web/api/keyboardevent/getmodifierstate/index.md

 </table>

 - On the other platforms, "Alt", "Control" and "Shift" may be supported.
-- All modifiers (except `"FnLock"`, `"Hyper"`, `"Super"` and `"Symbol"` which are defined after Gecko implements this) are always supported for untrusted events on Gecko.
+- All modifiers (except `"FnLock"`, `"Hyper"`, `"Super"` and `"Symbol"` which are defined after Firefox implements this) are always supported for untrusted events on Firefox.
   This doesn't depend on the platform.

 ## `"Accel"` virtual modifier